2021-2022 Campus Plan

 All coaches, athletics staff and student-athletes will continue to follow policies and procedures recommended by the NCAA and the GLVC, as well as state and local guidelines.
 Fans will be permitted at Truman sporting events in accordance with local guidelines and the recommendations of the NCAA and GLVC.

-University sponsored domestic travel will be permitted for fall 2021.
+University sponsored domestic travel will be permitted.
 All University travel approval processes must be followed.
 University sponsored international travel is not permitted at this time.